 Am I required to wear a face mask while at the airport?

-To keep you and those around you safe, all airport visitors, passengers, and employees are required to wear a mask or facial covering while on the SAN campus per the California Department of Public Health.
-This includes while in the terminals, the parking garage, arrival and departures drives, rideshare waiting areas, and rental car facility.
-Exceptions include when you are eating, drinking or managing personal hygiene with proper distancing.
-Additionally, as stated by California Department of Public Health, persons with a medical or mental health condition, or developmental disability that prevents wearing a face covering shall be exempt from this requirement.
+To keep you and those around you safe, all airport visitors, passengers, and employees are required to wear a mask while on the SAN campus in accordance with the Executive Order on Promoting COVID-19 Safety in Domestic and International Travel and the CDC's Order requiring face masks to be worn by all travelers while on public transportation.
+This includes while in the terminals, the parking garage, arrival and departure drives, rideshare waiting areas, and rental car facility.
+Exceptions include when you are eating, drinking, or managing personal hygiene with proper distancing.
+For information on appropriate and approved masks, please visit the CDC website.

-How are face coverings enforced at the airport?
+How are wearing face masks enforced at the airport?

 We are in challenging times, and to combat COVID-19 we all have to be vigilant and work together.
 San Diego International Airport, as well as the entire aviation industry, has been working diligently to address new federal, state, and local regulations.
-One of the more challenging things we face in today's pandemic environment is enforcement of facial coverings.
-There are different requirements for various airlines, airports, counties and states.
-For passengers, it is their responsibility to be informed of, and comply with, public health orders in the areas in which they are traveling.
+Passengers are responsible to be informed of and comply with public health orders in the areas in which they are traveling.

 Our hope is that individuals will take personal responsibility and hold themselves accountable to local public health orders and laws.
-By wearing a facial covering, you are greatly reducing the potential for spreading the coronavirus to others.
+By wearing a face mask, you are greatly reducing the potential for spreading the coronavirus to others.

-What if I can’t wear a face covering for health reasons?
+What if I can’t wear a face mask for health reasons?

 What is TSA’s mask requirement during screening?

-Can I purchase a face covering at the airport?
+Can I purchase a mask at the airport?

-Our concessionaires have face coverings as well as other personal protective equipment available for purchase.
+Our concessionaires and vending machines located in the terminals have masks as well as other personal protective equipment available for purchase.
+The Information Desks in Terminal 1 and Terminal 2 have complimentary masks for passengers.

-Does the airline require me to wear a facial covering?
+Does the airline require me to wear a mask?

-Many domestic and international airlines require travelers to wear face coverings.
-It is possible that you will be denied boarding if you do not have a mask to wear while on the flight.
+In accordance with the Executive Order on Promoting COVID-19 Safety in Domestic and International Travel and the CDC Order, masks are required while in airports and on an airplane.
+You will be denied boarding if you do not have a mask to wear while on the flight.
 For the latest information regarding airline requirements, we strongly suggest checking with your airline.

 Where can I get more information about COVID-19?